signag/raspi-cam-srv/docs/TriggerMotion.md

 Changes will be effective after the Motion Capturing Process has been started the next time.
 For example, trees or leaves moving in the wind are normally not of interest.

-## Regions of Interest / Regions of NO Interest
+## Regions of Interest and Regions of NO Interest

 In many cases, it is desirable to restrict the motion-sensitive region of the camera view to specific areas.